SwedbankPay/developer.swedbankpay.com/_includes/payment-transaction-states.md

 *   `awaitingActivity` is in use for a selection of payment instruments.
 A transaction reaches this state when a payer is sent away from Swedbank Pay to do a confirmation or verification.
-Examples of this can be payment apps like Swish, Vipps or MobilePay Online, or 3-D Secure verifications for card payments.
+Examples of this can be payment apps like Swish, Vipps or MobilePay, or 3-D Secure verifications for card payments.